BrewBlox/brewblox-documentation/docs/user/multiple_devices.md

 **The `PathPrefix` setting in the label must match the service name.** If you add the `spark-two` service, the second label must be: `"traefik.frontend.rule=PathPrefix: /spark-two"`

 ::: tip
-The service name is mentioned three times in the YAMl for a Spark service.
+The service name is mentioned three times in the YAML for a Spark service.
 It must be the same each time.
 - at the top (`spark-one:`)
 - in the labels (`PathPrefix: /spark-one`)
 - in the command (`--name=spark-one`)